Babbili/go-llm-app/README.md

 ```

-> I choosed `Gemma3` which is lightweight model from Google, its a multimodal—processing text and images, Available in 1B, 4B, 12B, and 27B parameter sizes, it exceles in tasks like summarization, question answering, content creation, reasoning, translating and visual understanding.
+> I chose `Gemma3` which is a capable model from Google that can run on a single GPU or TPU.
+It's multimodal able to process both text and images, available in 1B, 4B, 12B, and 27B parameter sizes.
+It excels at tasks like **summarization**, question answering, content creation, reasoning, translation, and visual understanding.

-create an LLM with Ollama provider
+Create an LLM instance with Ollama provider

 `gollm` also streamlines interactions with other LLM providers such as OpenAI, Anthropic, Groq, OpenRouter, ...